Direct Diffusion Score Preference Optimization via Stepwise Contrastive Policy-Pair Supervision: Implementation Details

+For DD-CPP, we first train the contrastive policy pair on Pick-a-Pic~\cite{pickscore} by learning separate winning and losing policies.
+In this stage, we use LoRA with rank 4, a learning rate of $1\times10^{-4}$, and an effective batch size of 2048.
+We train the policy models for up to 300 steps and evaluate checkpoints every 50 steps, selecting the best checkpoint for each backbone.
+The selected checkpoints correspond to step 150 for Stable Diffusion 1.5 and step 250 for SDXL.
+These policy pairs are then used to supervise the main DDSPO training, where we set $\beta=8000$.

 While our default settings may not represent the global optimum, we find them to be robust across architectures and tasks.
-In our experiments, using a larger $\beta$ combined with more training steps can match the performance of the default $\beta = 16000$, 100-step setup, but without significant gains.
-Optimal configurations may differ from Diffusion-DPO due to differences in both the loss formulation and the preference supervision signal—our prompt-perturbed pairs provide more explicit guidance, often requiring stronger regularization.
+In our experiments, using a larger $\beta$ combined with more training steps can match the performance of the default $\beta=16000$, 100-step setup, but without significant gains.
+Optimal configurations can differ not only from Diffusion-DPO, due to differences in the loss formulation and supervision signal, but also between DD-CPP and TF-CPP, since the quality and structure of the contrastive policy pair depend on how it is instantiated.
+In particular, TF-CPP relies on condition perturbation to construct losing directions, while DD-CPP uses separately trained winning and losing policies, which can lead to different regularization needs and optimization behavior.

+\textbf{Computational Cost.} \ \ We separately benchmark the training-time overhead of each objective under a matched SD-1.5 setup using one NVIDIA RTX PRO 6000 Blackwell GPU, bfloat16 precision, and a microbatch size of 16.
+Measurements are averaged over 30 microbatches after five warmup iterations.
+Diffusion-DPO and DSPO require 0.688 and 0.690 seconds per microbatch, respectively, whereas DDSPO with TF-CPP requires 0.818 seconds, corresponding to overheads of 18.9\% and 18.6\%, respectively.
+This additional cost primarily arises from the extra reference-model evaluation under the degraded prompt used to construct the dispreferred transition target.
+The main DDSPO stage with DD-CPP requires 0.861 seconds per microbatch, which is 5.2\% slower than TF-CPP due to the evaluation of the separately trained contrastive policies.
+Training the winning and losing policies together accounts for approximately 30\% of the total DD-CPP training cost.

-\paragraph{Generation and Evaluation Settings} We use classifier-free guidance and DDIM sampling for all generations.
+\textbf{Generation and Evaluation Settings} \ \ We use classifier-free guidance and DDIM sampling for all generations.
 For Stable Diffusion 1.4 and 1.5, we use a guidance scale of 7.5 and 25 sampling steps at a resolution of $512 \times 512$.
 For SDXL, we use a guidance scale of 5.0 and 25 steps at $1024 \times 1024$.
 For SANA, we use a guidance scale of 4.5 and 20 steps at $1024 \times 1024$.
 These settings are used for generating both $x_0^w$ and $x_0^l$ during training and evaluation.

 Each model is paired with its respective default scheduler: PNDMScheduler~\cite{pndm} for Stable Diffusion 1.4 and 1.5, EulerDiscreteScheduler~\cite{eulerdiscretescheduler} for SDXL, and DPMSolverMultistepScheduler~\cite{dpmsolver,dpmsolver++} for SANA.